-There are some fantastic books available that help explain death to a child.
+Books.
+There are some beautiful books available that help explain death to young children.
 Some of these are listed below.
 They have been recommended by bereaved parents from all over the world.
 It can be done in such a gentle way.

 Waterbugs and Dragonflies

 There is a scene in the movie The Princess and The Frog where one of the characters in the movie dies.
 It is done so beautifully gentle.
 I really recommend it.

 Above all, your children just need your love and the wonderful thing about this is that you have endless amounts of love to give them.
 So love them, nurture them and allow them to be however they need to be during their grief journey.

 Wishing you and your children all the healing and blessings in the world.